Renee Olstead: Personal life

-Renee was married to pianist Tommy King, and legally took his last name.
+Olstead was married to pianist Tommy King and legally took his last name.
 The two divorced in 2020.
 As Renee King, she was crowned Ms. West Coast at the Miss West Coast pageant in 2016.

 Olstead is a vegan.
 She appeared in a PETA ad, Fish Are Friends Not Food, urging her fans to become vegan themselves.
-In 2012, Olstead joined PETA's campaign to free the elephant Mali from captivity at the Manila Zoological and Botanical Garden, where she has been alone for the last three decades.

 On September 14, 2011, as the result of a criminal complaint initially made by actress Scarlett Johansson, the FBI announced it was investigating the alleged hacking of celebrity cellphone and email accounts and the dissemination of explicit nude photographs of Johansson and approximately 50 other celebrities, including Olstead.
 As a result of the investigation, 35-year-old Christopher Chaney of Jacksonville, Florida, was arrested in October 2011.
 During the trial, Olstead testified that she attempted suicide after the nude photographs were leaked, adding that she had never before considered suicide before the hacking.
 Chaney was sentenced to 10 years in prison in December 2012.

+In 2024, Olstead married healthcare writer Timothy Faust.